-Permanent monitoring stations are supplemented by two identical temporary monitoring stations, one at each of the northern and southern focus areas.
-These short-term monitoring stations are instrumented with a rain gauge, thermal infrared sensor (Apogee), leaf wetness sensor (MEA LWS v1.1), two soil moisture sensors (Hydraprobes; 0-5 cm, 5-10 cm, 10-15cm, 15-20cm, 20-25cm and 25-30 cm) and four soil temperature sensors (MEA6507A; 2.5 cm, 5 cm, 15 cm and 40 cm depth) in order to provide time series data during the sampling period (Figure 5-1).
+Permanent monitoring stations are supplemented by identical temporary monitoring stations, three at the northern focus area and one at the southern focus area.
+These short-term monitoring stations are instrumented with a rain gauge, thermal infrared sensor (Apogee), leaf wetness sensor (MEA LWS v1.1), six soil moisture sensors (Hydraprobes; 0-5 cm, 5-10 cm, 10-15cm, 15-20cm, 20-25cm and 25-30 cm) and four soil temperature sensors (MEA6507A; 2.5 cm, 5 cm, 15 cm and 40 cm depth) in order to provide time series data during the sampling period (Figure 5-1).

-Such measurements will be used for identifying the presence or absence of dew, and verifying the assumptions that (i) effective temperature has not changed significantly throughout the course of the aircraft measurements; (ii) vegetation and soil temperature are in near-equilibrium condition; and (iii) soil moisture has not changed significantly during ground sampling.
+Such measurements will be used for identifying the presence or absence of dew, and verifying the assumptions that (i) effective temperature has not changed substantially throughout the course of the aircraft measurements; (ii) vegetation and soil temperature are in near-equilibrium condition; and (iii) soil moisture has not changed substantially during ground sampling.
 The supplementary stations are distributed across the study area to monitor vegetation and soil temperature in representative areas on the basis of dominant vegetation type.
 This means that their location depends on the land cover conditions at the time of the campaign, in addition to logistical constraints.
 The proposed locations of supplementary monitoring stations and the vegetation type covered are indicated in Figure 5-2.
-The actual locations will be communicated in an addendum to this document.
 Supplementary monitoring station data will be recorded in UTC time reference.